 Harry Williams is the head chef at Cambridge’s Alpha Street Kitchen & Bar.
-I interviewed him immediately before he won a NZ Beef & Lamb Excellence Award.
-Harry lives in Cambridge, New Zealand with his wife and seven-year-old son.
+He lives in Cambridge, New Zealand with his wife and eight-year-old son.

 How long have you been at Alpha Street?
-Just over one year.
+Two years.
 New owner Fiona Massey was on the hunt for a chef.
 A friend of her brother-in-law’s had my phone number and she gave me a call.
 Fiona and I met for a coffee on the day she became the proud owner of the restaurant.
 We share the same philosophies about food.
 I started two weeks later.
 It was fortuitous.

 Where do you get your inspiration from?
 Mainly from the seasons and what’s available — for example locally grown white asparagus, the amazing berries and cheeses.
 My second chef and I brainstorm continuously.